AP Exam Dates 2026: Full Schedule and Test Calendar

 - Afternoon: AP Physics C: Mechanics, AP Spanish Literature and Culture

-English Language focuses on argument, rhetoric, and analytical writing, skills that support many university programs.
+English Language focuses on argument, rhetoric, and analytical writing, skills that support many university programmes.

 Thursday, May 14